NCAR/DART/docs/pages/DART2_Miscellany.md

 before trying to add DART.
 The DART setup script uses CESM scripts and commands and cannot change how those scripts behave in your environment.

-#### I'm getting module errors when CESM is built.
+> I'm getting module errors when CESM is built.

-DART only uses the plain NetCDF libraries for I/O. CESM can be configured to use several versions of NetCDF including PIO, parallel netCDF, and plain netCDF.
+DART only uses the plain netCDF libraries for I/O. CESM can be configured to use several versions of netCDF including PIO, parallel netCDF, and plain netCDF.
 Be sure you have the correct modules loaded before you build CESM.
 If there are questions, try setting up a CESM case without DART and resolve any build errors or warnings there before